usedtothink/translation-tracker/resources/design-document.md

 * Accepts `POST` requests to `/translationclients`
 * Accepts data to create a new `TranslationClient` with the provided translationClientName, translationCaseId and translationClientType, with all other values being optional.
-* Returns the new `TranslationClient`, including a unique translation client ID assigned by Translation Tracker.
+* Returns the new `TranslationClientModel`, including a unique translation client ID assigned by Translation Tracker.
   * If the translationClientName is identical to an already-existing translationClientName, will throw a `DuplicateTranslationClientException`.